Main content start

 Matt Ribar

 Matthew K. Ribar is a Ph.D. candidate in Political Science and a graduate fellow at Stanford’s Center for African Studies.
 His book-style dissertation explores the political economy of land, development, and informality in sub-Saharan Africa.
-Specifically, this project studies the demand for formal property rights in the context of West African land tenure.
-He combines survey experiments, machine learning, a natural experiment, administrative data, and in-depth qualitative fieldwork to show how both rural households and customary chiefs affect the land titling process.
+This project combines survey experiments, machine learning, a natural experiment, administrative data, and in-depth qualitative fieldwork to show how and when customary chiefs moderate the relationship between the value of land and the demand for formal property rights.

-In other work, he collaborates with Mercy Corps to run a large-scale random control trial in Niger to study how customary institutions can reduce youth vulnerability to violent extremism.
+In other work, he collaborates with Mercy Corps to run a large-scale random control trial in Niger to study how conflict resolution training can reduce youth vulnerability to violent extremism.
 He is the recipient of a National Science Foundation Graduate Student Fellowship.
-His work has also been supported by the United States Agency for International Development, the Structural Transformation and Economic Growth Initiative, the Stanford King Center for International Development, and the Stanford Institute for Economic Policy Research.
+His work has also been supported by the United States Agency for International Development, the Structural Transformation and Economic Growth Initiative, the Stanford King Center on International Development, the Stanford Institute for Economic Policy Research, and the SurveyCTO Graduate Research Grant.

 Contact